PuShPaK-kUmAr/Java-Code/README.md

 ## (B).
 String
-1. Take Input as String from user and write code to reverse the string.
+1. Take Input as String from user and write code to return the reversed string.

         example :-
                 Input: "hello"